74th Reconnaissance Squadron: World War II

 The Squadron moved from Howard Field to Aguadulce Field, Panama, on 8 November 1941 and, following the Pearl Harbor Attack, moved to Rio Hato Army Airfield on 11 December.
 By 16 January 1942, the unit had been transformed, and found itself at Guatemala City Airport, Guatemala, equipped with six Boeing B-17B's and four B-17E's taken over and consolidated from other units.
 In August 1942, the Squadron was assigned to the 40th Bombardment Group and this assignment lasted until 12 May 1943.
 Began conversion to Consolidated B-24D Liberators in mid-1943.
 By October 1943, the 74th was the only Sixth Air Force tactical unit still operating from Guatemala City Airport and, the following month, ended its association with the 6th Bombardment Group, when that organization was disbanded.
 It subsequently fell directly under VI Bomber Command.

 The period between April and August, the unit moved again to the remote Seymour Island AAF on the Galapagos Islands.
 The move accomplished, the unit engaged in patrols over the eastern Pacific.
 The unit returned to Aguadulce Field, Panama, on 13 February 1945 after only some seven months.
 In May. the Squadron moved to Rio Hato Field, remaining until the end of the war, being inactivated on 1 November 1946.

 Korean War

 The squadron was reactivated as the 135th Bombardment Squadron on 27 March 1951.
 It operated B-29 Superfortresses as part of the Federalized 106th Bombardment Group, New York Air National Guard that was elevated to active duty at March Air Force Base, California during the Korean War.
 The 135th Bomb Squadron continued operations under SAC's Fifteenth Air Force until it was inactivated, with personnel and equipment being assigned to the 320th Bombardment Wing when the guardsmen were relieved from active duty on 1 December 1952.

 Reconnaissance operations

 The squadron was redesignated the 74th Reconnaissance Squadron and activated at Beale Air Force Base, California in December 2019.
 At Beale, it was assigned to the 9th Operations Group.
+Its organization is believed to have originated from the 9th Operations Group Detachment 5, which was activated in 2018 and whose logo contained elements similar to the 74th's current patch.